amnapir/amnapir.github.io/content/authors/admin/_index.md

 Passionate about fostering understanding and collaboration, I engage with industry professionals and researchers to advance human-centered AV design.
 Through my work, I aim to contribute meaningful insights that drive innovation and enhance user experience in automated transportation.

 I have extensive experience with quantitative and qualitative research methods, advanced data analysis, project management, and leadership of small teams.
-My practical experience has endowed me with a wealth of soft skills, including communication, project management, and leadership
+My practical experience has endowed me with a wealth of soft skills, including communication, project management, and leadership.
 {style="text-align: justify;"}